turnerud/turnerud.github.io/index.md

 ### [Block Cipher](./block-cipher.md)

+## Blue Team
+### Security Operatons Center Simulation
+In progress.
+I'm creating a simulation of a SOC, utilizing Microsoft Azure and Sentinel to familiarize myself with detecting network traffic and security vulnerabilities.

 # Mobile App Development

 Miscellaneous projects that don't have much to do with cybersecurity, but rather me working with utilizing Dart and Flutter to implement functional apps with a GUI.